ibrahim-s/linkLibrary/readme.md

 *	If you want to make it perminant, you have to save settings pressing control+nvda+c, especially if your settings is not set to save on exit in general settings dialog.
 *	Worth noting that creating the folder to host the data files in the home user directory, helps that all instances of the addon on the computer can share the same files or data base
 *	and choosing another path like dropbox for example, will give the user the ability to share the same folder or data base with instances of the addon on another computer that uses the same dropbox account.

+### Changes for 1.8 ###

+*	Add a filter control in the dialog of each library, using it the user now can filter links in the library which only contain specific words or phrases, either in the url or label of the link.
+*	In the main dialog of libraries, after adding or renaming library, the list of libraries is arrange now alphabaticaly, and that was missing before.

 ### Changes for 1.7 ###